-Cursed with Awesome: When she gets her abilities dialed put by the power-amplifying photic stimulator, all those downsides are magnified even further... except she can suddenly get intimate without it overwhelming her.
+- Cursed with Awesome: When she gets her abilities dialed up by the power-amplifying photic stimulator, all those downsides are magnified even further... except she can suddenly get intimate without it overwhelming her.
 Not a bad exchange, all things considered.

 Played by: Ryan Cartwright